Professor-Hunt/Xi_Correlation/CONTRIBUTING.md

-# Contributing to Vector Correlation
+# Contributing to Xi Correlation

 Thank you for your interest in contributing!
 This document provides guidelines for contributing to the project.